German minister snubs Ukraine leaders on Kiev visit

 The challenge for the opposition is now how to sustain momentum and keep people on the streets as winter sets in.

-Azarov's government survived an attempt to topple it in parliament on Tuesday in a rough encounter with opposition parties at which he apologized for police heavy-handedness against protesters.
+Azarov's government survived an attempt to topple it in parliament on Tuesday in a rough encounter with opposition parties at which he apologised for police heavy-handedness against protesters.

 Trying to defuse the protests, the government has defended its foreign policy switch by saying that it marks only a "pause" in moves to integrate further with Europe, rather than an about-turn.
 To underscore this point, Azarov said a delegation would also leave soon for Brussels.